3DBAG/geodepot/design-doc.md

 - A way to easily get the path to the data file of a case, so that in a test, we can do `geodepot.get(case-id, filename-with-ext)` to obtain the path to the uncompressed data file.

 ### Concepts

+#### User

+The user information consists of a name and an e-mail address and it is registered in the local HOME directory of the User.
+The user information is used for identifying changes and locks.

 #### Repository